 Freestylers are a little like skateboarders on snow – it’s all very baggy pants with underwear visible, garish combinations of colours, rebellion and whatever music their parents hate.
 When the snowboarding season is over you will normally find them skateboarding and BMXing.

-Freeriders are slightly less hipster-inclined, cloths are still baggy but no underwear is on show, and colours might still be bright but not in eye watering combinations.
+Freeriders are slightly less ‘cool’, clothes are still baggy but no underwear is on show, and colours might still be bright but not in eye watering combinations.
 In the summer season people who love freeriding are often into mountain biking, trekking and climbing.

 The bottom line is that both styles of snowboarding are fun and they merge into each other both on the mountain and in the gear you use.
 Most snowboarders have a favourite but still do both – and let’s face it as long as you’re on a snowboard you will have a smile on your face however you are riding it.

 We hope you found freestyle vs freeride snowboarding article interesting and informative.
-For gear and travel reviews and more inspiration check out the rest of our snowboarding articles, also take a look at our snowboarding discounts as you could save a packet.
+For gear and travel reviews and more inspiration check out the rest of our snowboarding articles, also take a look at our snowboarding holidays worldwide to plan your next trip.